Bhumika-Khatri/Bhumika-Khatri/README.md

 An Airbnb-inspired web application built using the **MERN stack** (MongoDB, Express, React, Node.js).

 **Key Features:**
-- User authentication with secure sign-up and login
+- Secure user authentication with sign-up and login
 - Dynamic hotel listings with multiple categories
+- Search functionality and ability to add new listings
+- Interactive map integration for location discovery
-- Responsive, mobile-friendly UI using Bootstrap
+- Responsive, mobile-friendly UI for a seamless experience
-- Data served from MongoDB via a RESTful API
-- Scalable backend built with Express and Node.js
+- Modular backend architecture with RESTful APIs for scalability

 **Planned Features:**
 - Review and rating system
-- Location-based filtering with maps
+- Location-based filtering using maps

 ###